sbhakat/Play-data-MD/README.md

  Notes:

- Plumed.dat file produces the COLVAR files:
+ plumed.dat file produces the COLVAR files:

 You need to install Plumed in your computer and then run: